WP leaders, AHTC members mostly acted in good faith but negligent in some areas: Court of Appeal

 They were thus entitled to claim immunity from personal liability under the Town Councils Act.

-The court found that the evidence showed that the town councillors had taken seriously the feedback they had received, which suggested that their then-managing agent CPG Facilities Management might not fulfill its role.
+The court found that the evidence showed that the town councillors had taken seriously the feedback they had received, which suggested that their then-managing agent CPG Facilities Management might not fulfil its role.

 "Simply put, Mr Low harboured a belief, which developed and strengthened as events unfolded, that the difficulties affecting the prospects of a WP-led town council working successfully, meant that it would better serve the residents in AHTC if the WP-led AHTC engaged a new company, established from scratch, made up of people who would serve a WP-led town council wholeheartedly and competently," the court found.